-Research articles that are peer reviewed and empirical, original research.
+Research articles that are peer reviewed and empirical, original research, with a strong focus on quantitative.

 1. Identify the important concepts and keywords of your topic.